 Four years later, Apple passed oil giant Exxon Mobil in market capitalization to become the most valuable public company on Earth.

-Sales of iPhones were supported by Apple's rebranding of a non-mobile version of the iPhone as "iPod touch," an iOS device that ran the same apps. iPod touch helped to attract and transition users from the once wildly popular BlackBerry and Symbian platforms to iOS.
+Sales of iPhones were supported by Apple's creating a non-cellular version of the iPhone and calling it the iPod touch, an iOS device that ran the same apps.
+The iPod touch helped to attract and transition users from the once wildly popular BlackBerry and Symbian platforms to iOS.